 SOME TIPS ON MAKING IT THROUGH THE BIG DAY ON THE WAY TO MEXICO FOR SIX MONTHS

 I have a confession to make.
 I am a bit of a mess at airports.
-I have dropped tickets only to find them plastered to the front of the immigration kiosk, gotten so engrossed in a book that I missed a flight after a seven-hour layover and almost passed successfully through customs with someone else’s suitcase.
+I have dropped tickets only to find them plastered to the front of the immigration kiosk.
+I have gotten so engrossed in a book that I missed a flight after a seven-hour layover.
+Once I almost passed successfully through customs with someone else’s suitcase.
 I have ex-boyfriends who are still trembling.

 The Big Day is a day of high alert for changing departure gates, finding yourself seated at the back of a loooong plane before a tight connection and snaking along bewildering circumferences and detours through a multitude of airport check points.
 I cannot believe some people are so good at it that they actually drink.